 - You will need three small bowls.Bowl 1: Wondra & garlic powder.
 (Stir to combine.)Bowl 2: Beaten egg.Bowl 3: Panko crumbs, brown sugar, and chili powder.

-- Preheat air fryer at 380° for 10 minutes.
-Set the scotch eggs on the bottom of your air fryer basket.
+- Preheat air fryer at 380°(195°C) for 10 minutes.
+Liberally spray the breaded eggs with non-stick cooking spray or olive oil mist, and set them in the air-fryer basket.
 Be sure to leave generous space around each one for air to circulate.

 - Air-fry eggs for 12 minutes, turning halfway through for more even browning.
-See NOTES for alternate cooking times.
+See NOTES for Advance Prep.

 Video